 - This committee reviews the financial report monthly, offers advice to the administration concerning finance, budget, and in conjunction with the staff, reports to parishioners throughout the year.
 Commitment: This committee meets every other month and as needed.

-Office Mailings and Bulletin Folding Back to Top
+Office Mailings and Bulletin Folding

 - Volunteers assist the parish office staff with folding, labeling, dispensing and mailing the weekly bulletin as well as numerous specialty mailings throughout the year.
 Commitment: weekly bulletin; other mailings as needed.